What is the Anatomy of the Endocrine System?

 Adrenal Gland

 The adrenal glands are located on top of each kidney.
 The adrenal glands make hormones that help the body deal with stress and illness.
-The hormones made by the adrenal gland also maintain blood pressure and blood glucose, and plays a role in sexual development.
+The hormones made by the adrenal gland also maintain blood pressure and blood glucose, and play a role in sexual development.

 Pancreas